mhfs/sidekiq-failures/README.md

 It mimics the way Resque keeps track of failures.

-Note that each failed retry will create a new failed job.
+TIP: Note that each failed job/retry will create a new failed job that will only be removed by you manually.
 This might result in a pretty big failures list.
-Think twice before using this project.
-In most cases automatic retries allied to exception notifications will be enough.

 ## Installation